MihaiGroza/Exploratory_Analysis/README.md

 We should opt for a correlation test that doesn't assume homogeneity such as a spearman instead of a pearson.

-Pearson correlation method (assumes homogeneity of variance)
+#### Pearson correlation method (assumes homogeneity of variance)

 (correlation=0.7478342928339387, pvalue=5.107535442948088e-46)

-Spearman rank correlation method
+#### Spearman rank correlation method

 (correlation=0.7321835035153023, pvalue=2.989768108578345e-43)

-Conclusion: There is a high relationship between Apple and the overall market.
+Conclusion: There is a high corellation between Apple and the overall market.

 ## Chi Square Test